gabo2192/rate_limted_oracle/README.md

 - In this update function we create a PDA to keep track their last time called and the number of calls made in the last period.

 - We then check if the current time is greater than the last time called + the period, if it is we reset the number of calls to 0, otherwise we check the amount of calls and if there are more than 3 we revert.

-- Period is not a variable right now, I missed this part, but it can be easily added, we can have it set up on the oracle struct and have a function to update it.

 - I tested the contract using the anchor test command, I've only got to the first one.